 Thomas T, Davis FD, Kumar S, Thammasitboon S, Rushton CH

-(Nov 2021) The aim of this survey is to investigate whether pediatric critical care professionals are experiencing moral distress during the COVID-19 pandemic and, if so, for what reasons.
-An exploratory survey of pediatric critical care professionals was conducted via the Pediatric Acute Lung Injury and Sepsis Investigators Network from April to May 2020.
-Overall, 85.8% of survey respondents reported moral distress.
-Inducers of moral distress were related to challenges to professional integrity and lack of organizational support.
+(Nov 2021) The aim of this survey was to investigate whether pediatric critical care professionals are experiencing moral distress during the COVID-19 pandemic and, if so, for what reasons.
+A survey was conducted from April to May 2020.
+Overall, 85.8% of survey respondents reported moral distress, often related to challenges to professional integrity and lack of organizational support.
 Five themes were identified: psychological safety, expectations of leadership, connectedness through a moral community, professional identity challenges, and professional versus social responsibility.
 Read more

 Let's embed peer-support groups into the medical curriculum for all doi:10.7861/fhj.2021-0041